yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 YugabyteDB Managed provides a default recommended backup schedule (daily, with 8 day retention), and manages backups for you.
 You can [change the default schedule](../../cloud-clusters/backup-clusters/#schedule-backups), as well as perform [on-demand backups](../../cloud-clusters/backup-clusters/#on-demand-backups).

 YugabyteDB Managed performs full cluster (all namespaces) level backups, and the backups are stored in the same region as your cluster.
-100GB/month of basic backup storage is provided for every vCPU; more than that and overage charges apply.
-Refer to [Backup storage costs](../../cloud-admin/cloud-billing-costs/#backup-storage-costs).

 ### Security